 Côtes-du-Rhône, Southern Rhône, France

 Matthieu Barret of Domaine du Coulet also works with trusted growers who share similar viticultural and winemaking principles to produce a range of négociant wines from the Northern and Southern Rhône.
-The concept is light hearted, as shown by the joyful bear on the label (“a self-portrait” jokes the short and stocky Barret), with wines intended to be more approachable in their youth.
+The concept is light-hearted, as reflected by the joyful bear on the label (“a self-portrait” jokes the short and stocky Barret), with wines intended to be more approachable in their youth.
 The ‘Petit Ours’ Côtes-du-Rhône, meaning ‘little bear’, is 100% Syrah sourced from vineyards planted on clay and gravel soils surrounding the village of Visan, next to Vinsobres.
 The north-facing vineyards are all farmed organically and worked using biodynamic methods, in keeping with Matthieu’s philosophy.

-The grapes are hand harvested and destemmed before fermentation takes place with indigenous yeasts in concrete vats for around 15 days.
-The wine is then lightly pressed and aged for approximately eight months in concrete vats to preserve its freshness and purity of fruit.
+The grapes are hand-harvested and destemmed before fermentation takes place with indigenous yeasts in concrete vats for around 15 days.
+The wine is then lightly pressed and aged for approximately eight months in concrete vats to preserve freshness and purity of fruit.
 The wine has a very expressive nose with layers of blackberry and black cherry fruit.
 The palate has smooth and well-integrated tannins with juicy black fruit and a touch of black pepper on the finish.